Hyperview (album): Release

 On December 1, Hyperview was announced for release, with the artwork and track listing being revealed.
 It was announced while the band were part-way through a tour with Circa Survive and Pianos Become the Teeth.
 On the same day, a music video was released for "Chlorine" via The FADER.
 It was directed by Jonny Look.
 "Chlorine" was released as a single a day later.
 On January 12, 2015 a music video was released for "Rose of Sharon", it was directed by Hannah Roman.
 The video features a young person watching films on his television, interspersed with footage of the band.
 A day later, the song was released as a single.

 "Your Pain Is Mine Now" was made available for streaming via Vogue on January 19.
 On January 27, the album was made available for streaming.
 Hyperview was released on February 3 through ANTI-.
 The band held a record release show at Gallery of Sound in Wilkes-Barre, Pennsylvania.
 In mid March, the band toured the U.S. with support from Merchandise and Power Trip.
 In late March and early April, the band toured alongside La Dispute with support from The Hotelier.
 In May, the band toured across Europe with support from Milk Teeth, Cold World and Drug Church.
 The band went on a tour of the U.S. in October and November.

+Composition

+The album's sound has been described as dream pop, soft grunge, indie rock and post-punk.
+The Guardian compared it to Shudder to Think and Slowdive.

+One frequent categorization of the album was as shoegaze.
+However, this has been disputed.
+In a 2025 retrospective article, former Revolver editor Eli Enis stated "Hyperview was dubbed a shoegaze record mostly by people who didn't know what shoegaze was beyond Nothing, Whirr, Pity Sex, and Deafheaven.", noting it as too thin, quiet and clean.
+As a part of this article, producer Will Yip recalled that the band did not want to make shoegaze.
+Instead, Yip credited its similarities to shoegaze as coming from mixing the vocals quietly and adding chorus and fuzz during post-production.